TsampikosAlexandrakis/Python/README.md

 # Python
-My python projects for school
+Python projects that someone asked me to make for them